- What to see

 Fifty beautiful years

 In 1968, the first edition of the international festival of fantasy film in Catalonia began, called “Week of Fantastic Film and Horror”.
-Since then, 50 editions later, the festival has seen world renowned directors and actors, that allow Catalonia to enjoy a certain public reputation.
+Since then, the festival has seen world renowned directors and actors, that allow Catalonia to enjoy a certain public reputation.

 Actors and actresses that have gone to Sitges: Jodie Foster, Ralph Fiennes, Sir Anthony Hopkins, Cameron Diaz, Viggo Mortensen, Sarah Michel Gellar and many more.
 With regards to the directors, the names are no less impressive: Quentin Tarantino, Sam Raimi and Guillermo del Toro have also appeared at previous editions.

 Every year, the festival awards the best fantasy film, best director, best actor, best actress… The Belgian Cécile of France was chosen as best actress for her performance in the film “High Tension” in 2003 and American actor Christian Bale (who played Batman in “The Dark Knight”) won the award for best actor for his role in the film “The Machinist” in 2004.

 Don’t forget, although the festival seeks internationality, there are some strong Spanish films in Sitges.
 In 2007, Jaume Balagueró and Paco Plaza were the best award-winning directors thanks to their film “Rec”.
 A true masterpiece of the genre.
 The film was so internationally successful that an American adaption was made (“Quarantine”) shortly after the premiere.